smarras79/Jexpresso/README.md

 pkg> precompile
 ```

-Notice that points 1. and 2. are for all, but 1.apple is REQUIRED for Apple and Apple users.
+Notice that points 1. and 2. are for all, but 1.apple is required only for Apple users.

 To run Jexpresso, do as follows: